Double Higgs boson production and Higgs self-coupling extraction at CLIC: Conclusions

 \section{Conclusions}

 In this paper, the prospects for the extraction of the trilinear Higgs self-coupling and the quartic \HHWW coupling at CLIC are presented.
 The results are based on double Higgs-boson production in the processes $\epem\to$ \HHvv and $\epem \to $ \ZHH.
 Analyses of \HHvv production have been performed for the decay channels \bbbb and \bbWW in full simulation.
-The analyses assume the second and third stage of CLIC at collision energies of 1.5\,TeV (full-simulation studies performed at 1.4\,TeV instead) and 3\,TeV.
-In addition, the contribution of the \ZHH cross-section measurement has been included for the second stage of CLIC.
+The analyses assume the second and third stage of CLIC at collision energies of 1.4\,TeV and 3\,TeV.
+In addition, the contribution of the \ZHH cross-section measurement has been included for 1.4\,TeV.
 The channel with the highest sensitivity to the Higgs self-coupling and the \HHWW coupling at CLIC is the \bbbb decay channel of \HHvv production at 3\,TeV, where the total cross-section measurement as well as differential distributions can be used to extract the couplings.
 The differential measurement is based on the invariant mass distribution of the double Higgs-boson system as well as a multivariate score.

-Generally, the measurement relies on the high accuracy of heavy flavour tagging and jet energy resolution realised in the CLIC detector models.
+Generally, this channel can be useful to study the impact of heavy flavour tagging and jet energy resolution, especially in the forward direction, realised in the CLIC detector models.
 In this case, the CLIC\_ILD model was used.
 No significant change is expected for the application of this analysis to the current CLICdet model.
 This analysis benefits from the higher centre-of-mass energy due to the increase in cross section of \HHvv production.
-It therefore provides a strong motivation for the CLIC 3TeV energy stage.
+It therefore provides a strong motivation for the CLIC 3\,TeV energy stage.

+Beams in the simulated samples used in this analysis are unpolarised.
+Based on the cross section for each polarisation mode, the results are scaled to the baseline polarisation scheme of CLIC with the running time shared between P(\Pem)\,=\,$-80\,\%~(+80\,\%)$ in the ratio 4:1.
+Future studies making use of the polarisation-dependent kinematic behavior might improve the signal selection.
+Furthermore, future studies could treat the \ZvvHH component separately in the \HHvv final state.
+This contribution is particularly important at 1.4\,TeV and also depends on the polarisation mode.
+As it also has a dependence on \gHHH, albeit a different one than the WBF production channel, this can be exploited separately.